Jassidhu1/Jassidhu1/README.md

 ### Hi there 👋
 # I'm Jasleen Kaur Sidhu

-## Thank you for listening to my presentation!
+## Thank you for listening to my presentation😃
-🔭 I’m currently working on developing my GitHub so watch this space.
+🔭 I’m currently developing my GitHub so watch this space!

 ### You can connect with me via:
 #### LinkedIn - www.linkedin.com/in/jasleen-kaur-sidhu-